fink/fink/Readme.md

 You need:

- * An installed Mac OS X system, version 10.7 or later.
+ * An installed Mac OS X system, version 10.9 or later.
-   Earlier versions will not work with fink-0.38.7
+   Earlier versions will not work with fink-0.39.2

  * The Xcode Command Line Tools are mandatory.
-This package can be installed either by downloading it directly via developer.apple.com, through the Xcode application, on via the Components page of the Downloads tab of the Preferences on 10.7 and 10.8, or on 10.9 and 10.10 by running the `xcode-select --install` command and choosing the Install button in the window that pops up, or you can install the full Xcode if you prefer.
+This package can be installed either by downloading it directly via developer.apple.com, or by running the `xcode-select --install` command and choosing the Install button in the window that pops up.
    You may also need to use this command to update the tools, especially if you're having build problems.

    If you're doing a manual download, make sure that the tools you install match your Mac OS X version.

+   Some packages require the full Xcode.

-* On 10.7-10.9 you will need to install Java.
+* Java.
 Entering `javac` from a Terminal.app window should suffice to make the system download it for you, (10.7, 10.9) or open up a browser window from which you can downloadthe latest Java JDK (10.8).

 * Many other things that come with Mac OS X and the Developer Tools.
 This includes `perl` and `curl`.